Wasserstoff-Innovation/TribesByAstrix/docs/documentation.md

 7. System updates the user's ticket balance
 8. User can verify their ticket ownership

-### Payment Processing and Refunds
+### Payment Processing

 **Description**:
-This flow ensures the system properly handles overpayments by automatically refunding excess amounts to users.
+Handling of overpayments with automatic refund capability.

 ```mermaid
 flowchart TD